Dorkbot, a 6-year-old banking malware has resurfaced in the wild to become a major threat, according to recent reports.

 - Logged in details when the user attempts to log in a banking site.

-According to Check Point researchers, the malware was created to allow the attacker controlling it capabilities to perform remote code execution attacks with the primary idea to manually steal saved sensitive banking data and this means that the hacker may even be able to look into your computer’s history to check for passwords or data you have previously entered.
+According to Check Point researchers, the malware was created to allow the attacker controlling it capabilities to perform remote code execution attacks with the primary idea to manually steal saved sensitive banking data.
+This means that the hacker may even be able to look into your computer’s history to check for passwords or data you have previously entered.
 The new injection capabilities, used by the malware has been detected behind the name Early Bird and it is basically a way of obfuscating the malware and allowing it to avoid being detected by any antivirus and security software.

 The today’s variant of Dorkbot is quite more advanced and it impressed even analysts at CheckPoint, who also mentioned other well known banking infections in their report.

-The original activity of Dorkbot drops multiple different files, in the %AppData% and %Temp% directories and among those files are worm infection files, that allow it to automatically spread across different machines.
-In addition to this, Dorkbot may also heavily modiy the Windows reigstry sub-keys, as Microsoft report in their analysis of the malware.
+The original activity of Dorkbot drops multiple files, in the %AppData% and %Temp% directories and among those files are worm infection files, that allow it to automatically spread across different machines.
+In addition to this, Dorkbot may also heavily modify the Windows registry sub-keys, as Microsoft report in their analysis of the malware.
 The virus primarily attacks the Run and RunOnce sub-keys where it creates registry entries for all of it’s executable files to automatically run when you start Windows.
 The files are different for the different variants of Dorkbot, but primarily may be the following:

 The virus also has a folder, called RECYCLER, which uses all possible USB drives and registers them as a way to propagate into flash drives.
 The malware also uses backdoor access and control, so banks are advised to beware as it may spread in new and more clever ways.